marfsama/shiningforce3/specs/format-mpd.md

 # Texture Animation Images

-When the header has some animated textures, the corresponding images are here.
+When the header has some animated textures, the corresponding images are in this chunk.
 The header points directly to a single image (character) into this chunk, which is compressed individually.
 The position and number of images in the chunk can only be determined from the header.